-1. Home team must be prepared to furnish a Timer, a Scorer, a table with room for the Timer and two Scorers, and quality regulation basketballs.
-The Timer and Scorer must be attending ninth grade or older.
-The standard basketball (size-300) will be used for boys in grades 6, 7, and 8, woman's (size 275) ball for boys in grades 4 & 5, and for girls in grades 4, 5, 6, 7, 8, and 250 size ball in grade 3.
 The visiting team must be prepared to furnish a scorekeeper and, at their discretion, a timer.
 A single timer and scorekeeper will be designated as official scorer and timer by the referee.
 The home team will not necessarily be designated official.
 The Referee will select who he feels is the most competent.

-NOTE: Neither team may challenge the Official Book if their scorer is not seated at the Scorer's table or in close proximity from the beginning of the game to that point.
+NOTE: Neither team may challenge the Official Book if their scorer is not seated at the Scorer's table or in close proximity from the beginning of the game.

 - 2. Each team must maintain its own scorebook, listing the names and numbers of all players participating in the game.
 The official CERTIFIED roster is to be maintained with the scorebook at all times, and it is encouraged that opposing Athletic Directors and coaches review the roster.
 The scorebook is subject to examination by the referee(s) and may be called in for informational purposes by the C.Y.O. office at any time. - 3.
-If the certified roster and the medical release form are not available at the time of the game, the game is subject to be played under protest.

-- 4. Each team should appoint a captain who may address an official on matters of interpretation or for information.
+If the certified roster and the medical release form are not available at the time of the game, the game is subject to be played under protest. - 4.
+Each team should appoint a captain who may address an official on matters of interpretation or for information.
 Any player may address an official to request a time out or permission to leave the court. - 5.
 Each team shall appear in uppers and lowers of the same uniform color, and each upper shall be numbered front and back.
 Under garments should match color of uniform outer garments, if possible.
-Non-complying members will not play, at the referee's discretion.
+Non-complying members will not play at the referee's discretion.